 The first conference took place in Japan in May 1960.
-The 32nd conference was held in Tokyo in November 2008 and the 33rd in Sydney in April 2010.
-There are now 21 member countries belonging to the primary racing association in Asia.
+The 32nd conference was also held in Tokyo in November 2008.
+There are now 21 full member countries, one associate member country and three affiliate member countries belonging to the primary racing association in Asia.

 At the 28th conference in Bangkok in 2001, it was decided to change the name of the Asian Racing Conference to the Asian Racing Federation (abbreviated as ARF) with ARC designating the conferences only.

-Dr. Koji Sato, JRA Presidential Counselor for Foreign Affairs, became the Chairman of ARF in 2009, with Australia and New Zealand as the co-vice chairmen.
-Australia is also concurrently undertaking the responsibilities of secretariat.
+Dr. Koji Sato, JRA Presidential Counselor for Foreign Affairs of that time, became the Chairman of ARF in 2009.
+In 2014, Mr. Winfried Engelbrecht-Bresges, Hong Kong Jockey Club CEO was elected as the Chairman to replace Dr. Sato, with Australiana and Japan as the co-vice chairman.
+Hong Kong is also concurrently undertaking the responsibilities of secretariat.